osmhpi/metalfs/README.md

 ## How to build

 ### Hardware
- - Set up a working CAPI SNAP build environment using the [metalfs/snap](https://github.com/metalfs/snap) master branch
+ - Set up a working CAPI SNAP build environment
  - Configure SNAP to use an external HDL action, rooted in `metal_fs/src/metal_fpga`, with SDRAM and NVMe enabled
  - Run `make model` / `make image` as usual